 Areas of expertise

-Ben works at the intersection of political and legal theory, and is interested in the areas of criminal law, public law, and human rights.
-He is currently researching critical and historical approaches to contemporary human rights discourse and, more specifically, the relationship between human rights and politics.
-He is working at present on two major projects which reflect these interests.
-The first is a book manuscript, currently entitled Foucault and the Politics of Rights, which explores the late work on rights and human rights of the French philosopher, Michel Foucault, and which will be published by Stanford University Press in September 2015.
+Ben works at the intersection of political and legal theory, and is interested in the areas of public law and human rights.
+He is currently researching critical and historical approaches to contemporary human rights discourse and, more specifically, the relationship between human rights and postfoundationalist thought.
+He has recently completed a book manuscript, entitled Foucault and the Politics of Rights, which explores the late work on rights and human rights of the French philosopher, Michel Foucault, and which will be published by Stanford University Press in September 2015.
 He is currently at work on a book about the relationship between various schools of postfoundationalist thought (in political theory and philosophy) to human rights.
 Ben is an Associate Editor of the journal, Contemporary Political Theory, a member of the Editorial Committee of the UK-based journal, Law and Critique, a member of the Editorial Board of the Australian Journal of Human Rights, and a member of the Editorial Board of the radical, open access publisher, Counterpress.

 Ben welcomes applications to supervise undergraduate research theses and postgraduate research in these, and related, fields.
 He has supervised PhD projects to completion on the topics of counter-terrorism and counter-insurgency; therapeutic jurisprudence; and, post-humanist critiques of human rights law.
-He is currently co-supervising Higher Degree Research theses on counter-terrorism, the protection of Indigenous cultural expressions via intellectual property law, the rights of sex workers in India, therapeutic jurisprudence and the doctrine of indivisibility in human rights law; earth jurisprudence and critical legal theory; the pathologies of legal formalism; the jurisdiction of Australian administrative tribunals; and, the preventative/pre-emptive criminal law response to organised motorcylce gangs.
+He is currently co-supervising doctoral projects on the protection of Indigenous cultural expressions via intellectual property law; the rights of sex workers in India; the doctrine of indivisibility in human rights law; earth jurisprudence and critical legal theory; the pathologies of legal formalism; the jurisdiction of Australian administrative tribunals; and, the preventative/pre-emptive criminal law response to organised motorcylce gangs.